reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 ```
 ## Rest API definition and available endpoints

 The Domain Registry is a REST server that allows to create, update and remove data (users and Hyperty Instances in this case).
-Next, are described the three available API endpoints.
+Next, are described, the available Data Objects and Hyperties API endpoints.

 * GET /hyperty/user/:user_id
 * GET /hyperty/user/:user_id/hyperty?resources=R1,...,Rn&dataSchemes=DS1,...,DSn